 “The golden rule of trading is to keep losses at a level of 1 R as often as possible and to make profits that are high-R multiples.”
 Van Tharp

 By defining R with each trade you have the power to quickly determine not only what your R value is for winners, but also losers.

 Look at your losers and see if you have ever lost more than -1R (your original risk).
 More than likely you have.
 The question is how much more and why.

 It is common to experience slippage and have orders executed lower than the preset stop.
 This is especially true for those trading larger position sizes.
 So, a -1.1R might be common.
 But, if you are seeing -2R, -3R, or heaven forbid -4R losses or more, you have identified a serious flaw in your trading.
 You can’t cut your losses!

-Create a new column in your excel sheet trade journal (or signup for STTG Trade Log) right next to your % return column so you can see the R result to quickly analyze past R values.
+Create a new column in your excel sheet trade journal (or use our free trading journal) right next to your % return column so you can see the R result to quickly analyze past R values.
 Then, average them together to determine your average R.

 It is inevitable that you will have losses over -1R or less than -1R.
 But, they should never average out to anything below -1R.
 If they do, you have one big hole in your trading, which is a good thing, because it means you have room for improvement.

 Just like the most successful investors of our time, you too can cut your losses short, and by using R, you can quickly determine how well your efforts have panned out.
 Do it.